IMPORTANT NOTICE - New regulation from 15.02.2010 for Nigerian passport holders

 - Belarus national participants aged 25 years or less in seminars, conferences, sport, cultural or educational events organised by non-profit organisations.

-- nationals of countries having a visa facilitation agreement with the European Union: Russia, the Ukraine, Serbia, Macedonia, Bosnia and Herzegovina, Montenegro, Kosovo, Albania, Georgia and Moldova.
+- nationals of countries having a visa facilitation agreement with the European Union: Russia, the Ukraine, Serbia, Macedonia, Bosnia and Herzegovina, Montenegro, Kosovo, Albania, Georgia, Armenia and Moldova.

 - children between the age of 6 and 12.